 How to Set up Laptops for Employees Working Remotely

 It is no secret that remote work has exploded in popularity over the last two years, but so has cybercrime.
-If leaders don't know how to set up laptops for employees working remotely, or remote workers don't practice more caution, they are leaving their organizations more susceptible to cyberattacks.
+If leaders don't know how to set up laptops for employees working remotely and how to manage a distributed team, or remote workers don't practice more caution, they are leaving their organizations more susceptible to cyberattacks.

-The best way to reduce the risk is to be in control of devices that you or your employees use.
+The best way to reduce the risk is to be in control of devices that you and your employees use.

-Your responsibility is to ensure your virtual team is protected as their loss is your company's loss.
+Your responsibility is to ensure work laptops of your virtual teams are protected as their loss is your company's loss.
 In this article, we'll discuss laptop management and provide practical tips on how to set up laptops for remote employees.

 Laptop Management for Remote Workers